-Two members of Senate Judiciary panel positive for virus
+Virus spreads on panel handling Supreme Court nomination

-WASHINGTON (AP) — Two Republican members of the Senate Judiciary Committee have tested positive for the coronavirus, raising questions about upcoming Supreme Court confirmation hearings for Judge Amy Coney Barrett and whether additional senators may have been exposed.
+WASHINGTON (AP) — Two Republican members of the Senate Judiciary Committee have tested positive for the coronavirus, raising questions about the timing of Supreme Court confirmation hearings for Judge Amy Coney Barrett and whether additional senators may have been exposed.
+Senate Majority Leader Mitch McConnell vowed the confirmation process is going “full steam ahead.”

 North Carolina Sen. Thom Tillis and Utah Sen. Mike Lee both said Friday that they had tested positive for the virus.
 Both attended a ceremony for Barrett at the White House on Sept.
 25 with President Donald Trump, who announced Friday that he had tested positive and was later hospitalized at Walter Reed National Military Medical Center.

 Lee, who did not wear a mask at the White House event, said he had “symptoms consistent with longtime allergies.”
-Tillis, who did wear a mask, said he has no symptoms.
+Tillis, who did wear a mask during the public portion of the event, said he has no symptoms.
 Both said they will quarantine for 10 days — ending just before Barrett’s confirmation hearings begin on Oct.
 12.

 The positive tests come as Senate Republicans are pushing to quickly confirm Barrett in the few weeks they have before the Nov.
 3 election.
-There is little cushion in the schedule set out by Senate Judiciary Committee Chairman Lindsey Graham and Senate Majority Leader Mitch McConnell, who want to put Trump’s third hand-picked justice on the court immediately in case they lose any of their power in the election.
+There is little cushion in the schedule set out by Senate Judiciary Committee Chairman Lindsey Graham and McConnell, who want to put Trump’s third hand-picked justice on the court immediately in case they lose any of their power in the election.

-Democrats immediatly siezed on the announcements to call for a delay in the hearings.
+Democrats immediately seized on the announcements to call for a delay in the hearings.

 “We now have two members of the Senate Judiciary Committee who have tested positive for COVID, and there may be more,” tweeted Senate Democratic Leader Chuck Schumer.
 “I wish my colleagues well.
 It is irresponsible and dangerous to move forward with a hearing, and there is absolutely no good reason to do so.”

 Several other members of the Senate Judiciary panel attended the White House ceremony, including Missouri Sen. Josh Hawley, Nebraska Sen. Ben Sasse, Tennessee Sen. Marsha Blackburn and Idaho Sen. Mike Crapo.
 Blackburn said she tested negative after the event and Crapo said he “recently” had a negative test but an aide did not specify when he took it.

+Sasse tested negative, but will work remotely from his home state and undergo further testing due to his “close interaction with multiple infected individuals,” his office said.
+He plans to return to Washington Oct.
+12 — the date confirmation hearings are scheduled to begin.

-Representatives for Hawley and Sasse did not respond to questions about whether they had been tested.
+A representative for Hawley did not respond to questions about whether he had been tested.

 Graham was not at the White House on Saturday but sees Trump frequently; he said Friday that he had taken a test after interacting with Lee and it was negative.